GabrielBressi/Salesforce/README.md

 1# Open your org, hit the gear icon, then hit the Setup:
 <!-- 1# img here -->

 2# In the Quick Find Box put "Web", then click Web-to-Case.
-Choose the template, and create your Email Signature, as you can in the image below:
+Choose the template, and create your Email Signature, as you can see in the image below:
 <!-- 2# img here -->

 3# Below the "Web-to-Case" click in "Web-to-Case HTML Generator: